 If you’ve been counting calories and hitting the gym but staying up all night to finish those Netflix marathons, you could be impeding your own progress.
 To get your body to its prime operating level, you need to balance your exercise, food, and sleep schedule.
 Together, exercise, diet, and sleep create the foundation for long-term health and well-being.
-Working hand in hand, a healthy diet can enhance sleep quality and duration, and getting consistent high-quality sleep can actually help you eat better.
+Working hand in hand, a healthy diet can help you fall asleep fast, enhance sleep quality and duration, and getting consistent high-quality sleep can actually help you eat better.
 Research shows that when sleep-deprived, you’re more likely to consume foods high in calories, fat, and sugar.
 In this article, we’ll go over what an optimal sleep-promoting diet should look like, what things to avoid before bed, and how to harness your diet to get a great night’s rest.

 Not sure you’re getting the rest someone your age and gender requires?
 Download the free SleepScore App to track your sleep, compare your nightly rest to other sleepers like you, get expert advice and insights, and more!

 By the time you feel thirsty, chances are, you are already dehydrated.
 Drinking water throughout the day can help you maintain energy levels and avoid dehydration, setting you up for a good night’s sleep later.
 Other drinks like tea and juice can also help keep you hydrated, but it’s best to limit sugary drinks or avoid them altogether.
 Consuming sugary or caffeinated drinks can give a boost of mental clarity and alertness that’s important to many people, especially in the morning.
-But, according to the National Sleep Foundation, caffeine consumed in too-large quantities and too late in the day can interfere with your sleep.
+But, according to the National Sleep Foundation, caffeine effects when consumed in too-large quantities, and too late in the day, can interfere with your sleep.